Official languages of the United Nations: Language Days at the UN

-UN specialized agencies
+UN specialised agencies

 UN independent agencies have their own sets of official languages that sometimes are different from that of the principal UN organs.
-For example, the General Conference of UNESCO has nine official languages including Hindi, Italian, and Portuguese.
+For example, the General Conference of UNESCO has ten official languages including Hindi, Indonesian, Italian, and Portuguese.
 The Universal Postal Union has just one official language, French.
 IFAD has four official languages: Arabic, English, French, and Spanish.